The Structure of Scientific Revolutions: History

-Prior to the publication of Kuhn's book, a number of ideas regarding the process of scientific investigation and discovery had already been proposed.
-Ludwik Fleck developed the first system of the sociology of scientific knowledge in his book The Genesis and Development of a Scientific Fact (1935).
-He claimed that the exchange of ideas led to the establishment of a thought collective, which, when developed sufficiently, served to separate the field into esoteric (professional) and exoteric (laymen) circles.
+Central ideas regarding the process of scientific investigation and discovery had been anticipated by Ludwik Fleck in Fleck (1935).
+Fleck had developed the first system of the sociology of scientific knowledge.
+He claimed that the exchange of ideas led to the establishment of a thought collective, which, when developed sufficiently, separated the field into esoteric (professional) and exoteric (laymen) circles.
 Kuhn wrote the foreword to the 1979 edition of Fleck's book, noting that he read it in 1950 and was reassured that someone "saw in the history of science what I myself was finding there."

 Kuhn was not confident about how his book would be received.
 Harvard University had denied his tenure a few years prior.
-However, by the mid-1980s, his book had achieved blockbuster status.
+By the mid-1980s, however, his book had achieved blockbuster status.
 When Kuhn's book came out in the early 1960s, "structure" was an intellectually popular word in many fields in the humanities and social sciences, including linguistics and anthropology, appealing in its idea that complex phenomena could reveal or be studied through basic, simpler structures.
 Kuhn's book contributed to that idea.

-One theory to which Kuhn replies directly is Karl Popper's "falsificationism", which stresses falsifiability as the most important criterion for distinguishing between that which is scientific and that which is unscientific.
+One theory to which Kuhn replies directly is Karl Popper's "falsificationism," which stresses falsifiability as the most important criterion for distinguishing between that which is scientific and that which is unscientific.
 Kuhn also addresses verificationism, a philosophical movement that emerged in the 1920s among logical positivists.
 The verifiability principle claims that meaningful statements must be supported by empirical evidence or logical requirements.

 Synopsis

 Basic approach

-Kuhn's approach to the history and philosophy of science focuses on conceptual issues like the practice of normal science, influence of historical events, emergence of scientific discoveries, nature of scientific revolutions and progress through scientific revolutions.
+Kuhn's approach to the history and philosophy of science addresses conceptual issues like the practice of normal science, influence of historical events, emergence of scientific discoveries, nature of scientific revolutions and progress through scientific revolutions.
 What sorts of intellectual options and strategies were available to people during a given period?
 What types of lexicons and terminology were known and employed during certain epochs?
 Stressing the importance of not attributing traditional thought to earlier investigators, Kuhn's book argues that the evolution of scientific theory does not emerge from the straightforward accumulation of facts, but rather from a set of changing intellectual circumstances and possibilities.

 Kuhn did not see scientific theory as proceeding linearly from an objective, unbiased accumulation of all available data, but rather as paradigm-driven: